 Even if I don’t wind all of the caterpillars, I can hide them with side skirts so it’s no problem to finish the assembly partially completed.
 I have rolled up as a practice because there are times when I will have a linked caterpillar with a full side look.
 The suspension part which hides after completion also looks good now.
 I was very tired only with the lower half of the tank.

 There are a lot of brass balls and chains and required complex process and finally, hang them at the rear of the turret.
 Ideally, if the root of the shaft of the brass ball is processed into a small ring and connected to the end of the chain cut into 5 frames, it may be assembled without adhesive.
 It is impossible for me.
-I finished it anyway with a heavy use of the instant glue.
+I finished it anyway with heavy use of the instant glue.
 This work is more troublesome than assembling a connected caterpillar.
-I think that it can be very appreciated that all materials for accurate reproduction are available.
+I think that it can be very appreciated that all materials for an accurate reproduction are available.

 Not enough chain attached.
 When I cut it I did not waste a single chain, but still, 50 chainrings were not enough for 10 chain curtains.
 On the contrary, the brass balls remain.
 I hope Hobby Boss to think a little more seriously to check the packaging materials.

 Because there is no choice, I used the anchor chain I was planning to use for a ship model as a lacking chain.
 Although they are different in size, I think that they are not noticeable if painted.